d2k16/A-regression-Method-for-photodiode-Lux-Measurement-/README.md

 # A-regression-approach-for-photodiode-Lux-Measurement-
-Lux is measured using regression method
+Lux is measured using a regression method
-Photodiode is a semiconductor device that converts light into current when photon are absorbed on phodiode then it produces output current,  Photodiode has many features and application, Li-Fi is the new emerging technology where we can use the photodode for communication because it has high reception bandwith and high response as compared to Light dependent register(LDR) and phototransistor.
-Our smart phone consists of CMOS sensor which has a array of photodiode on single chip, that can be used for communication using rolling shutter effect.
-Measuremt of lux is also very important for many application i.e. Received signal strength (RSS) calculation, Texus OPT101 photodiode is
+Photodiode is a semiconductor device that converts light into current when photons are absorbed on photodiode then it produces output current, Photodiode has many features and application, Li-Fi is the new emerging technology where we can use the photodiode for communication because it has high reception bandwidth and high response as compared to Light-dependent register(LDR) and phototransistor.
+Our smartphone consists of CMOS sensor which has an array of the photodiode on a single chip, that can be used for communication using rolling shutter effect.
+Measurment of lux is also important for many application i.e. Received signal strength (RSS) calculation.

+### Prerequisites
+1. OPT101 Photodiode
+2. LUX Meter for calibartion
+3. Digitial Multimeter
+4. Ardunio uno
+5. Registor 1k ohm

+Voltage is measured using multimeter and LUX value is measured form LUX meter, Numbers of samples are taken for learning the model using regression approach.